Skip to main content

 What you need to know about the XL Bully type ban, and how we can help.

-We understand this a very worrying time for many owners of bully type dogs.
-The government’s plan to ban the XL Bully has left many people with questions, and we’re here to help with advice and support.
+We know that it’s a worrying time for many owners of bully type dogs.
+The government’s XL Bully ban left many owners with questions and concerns, so we’ve put together some helpful information to get you up to speed.

-The Government announced on 31 October that the XL Bully type dog has been added to the banned breeds list in England and Wales.
+The government announced on 31 October 2023 that the XL Bully type dog has been added to the prohibited breeds list in England and Wales.

-From 31 December 2023, breeding, selling, advertising, rehoming, or abandoning an XL Bully type dog will be illegal.
+From 31 December 2023, breeding, selling, advertising, rehoming, or abandoning an XL Bully type dog became illegal.
 These dogs must be kept on a lead and muzzled in public beyond this date.

 Is it illegal for me to own an XL Bully?